elemprod/lptask/README.md

 * The platform-specific port function make is easy for developers to take advantage of the sleep, timer and other power reduction mechanisms provided by a particular processor.
-* The core scheduler only module consumes ~1,000 bytes of ROM making it well suited for embedded platforms.
+* The core scheduler module only requires ~1100 bytes of ROM making it well suited for embedded platforms.
 * All scheduler and task memory is statically allocated providing a fixed compile time memory footprint.